Aircraft catches fire after landing in Denver, sending passengers onto wing as smoke engulfs plane

 A replacement plane and crew took passengers to Dallas-Fort Worth, the airline said.
 The flight landed Friday around 5 a.m. local time, according to the flight-tracking website FlightAware.

+“A pilot going to work for an airline today could likely fly for 30 years and never experience an engine failure," said Wallace, a former director of the FAA’saccident investigations office.

+Two engine fires made news in recent weeks: A fire on a United Airlines flight Feb.
+2 as it was preparing to take off from Houston and a March 1 fire on a FedEx cargo plane that made an emergency landing in New Jersey following a bird strike.

-“It’s unusual to have vibrations, obviously, and particularly in light of what happened once on the ground,” said James E. Hall, former chairman of the U.S. National Transportation Safety Board.
-Still, he said, a slew of problems could have caused vibrations and a fire, making it difficult to speculate on.
+Former National Transportation Safety Board Chairman James Hall said the reported engine vibrations on the American flight were unusual but a slew of problems could have caused them and a fire, making it difficult to speculate on.

 As for the recent spate of aviation incidents, “given the past history, you can classify it as unusual,” said Hall, but “I don’t know if you have enough information to draw any conclusions.”